st8st8/django-oscar-stripe-sca/README.rst

  - STRIPE_CURRENCY: Three letter currency code for the transaction
  - STRIPE_PUBLISHABLE_KEY: Your key from Stripe
  - STRIPE_SECRET_KEY: Your secret key from Stripe
- - STRIPE_RETURN_URL_BASE: Not used itself.
-It's just the common portion of the URL parts of....
+ - STRIPE_RETURN_URL_BASE: The common portion of the URL parts of the following two URLs.
+Not used itself.
- - STRIPE_PAYMENT_SUCCESS_URL: The URL to which Stripe should redirect upon payment success
+ - STRIPE_PAYMENT_SUCCESS_URL: The URL to which Stripe should redirect upon payment success.
  - STRIPE_PAYMENT_CANCEL_URL: The URL to which Stripe should redirect upon payment cancel.

 Views
 =====
-Currently no urls.py file is provided.
+Three urls are provided in apps.py.
 Three views are provided in the views.py file.
-You can either point URLs to these in your urls.py file, or extend these views in your own checkout app.
-This is the approach that I have used:

-    class MyShopStripeSCAPaymentDetailsView(stripe_sca_views.StripeSCAPaymentDetailsView):
-        pass

-    class MyShopStripeSCASuccessResponseView(stripe_sca_views.StripeSCASuccessResponseView):
-        pass

-    class MyShopStripeSCACancelView(stripe_sca_views.StripeSCACancelResponseView):
-        pass
+ - StripeSCAPaymentDetailsView:  This sets up the variables which will be sent to Stripe and renders a templates which injects those variables and redirects to Stripe.
+Payment will be taken by Stripe as a "Charge" step.
+ - StripeSCASuccessResponseView:  This is a form view that is loaded after a successful payment.
+The "Place order" button is a form which ultimately tells Stripe to "capture" the payment.
+ - StripeSCACancelResponseView:  This is the view that will be shown if the user cancels the payment for any reason.

 The latter two views should be the views to which STRIPE_PAYMENT_SUCCESS_URL and STRIPE_PAYMENT_CANCEL_URL refer.

+If you want to extend these views you can.
+Extend Oscar's checkout app, add three new views to extend these ones, and overwrite the URLs in your checkout apps apps.py file.

 TODO
 ====
  - The sandbox and the tests have not been updated yet.
- - Remove all Python 2 artefacts
+ - The STRIPE_PAYMENT_SUCCESS_URL and STRIPE_PAYMENT_CANCEL_URL settings could probably be removed